insidert/insidert/src/content/blog/build-your-first-webpage.md

 ---
 title: "Build your first webpage.
 The foundations."
-description: "How we wrap our head around the unknown"
+description: "A theoretical  guide to start your first webpage."
 publishedDate: "Mar 9 2020"
 updatedDate: "Mar 9 2020"
 isFeatured: true
-tags: ['HTML', 'CSS','Begineer','Guides and Tutorials']
+tags: ['coding', 'Guides and Tutorials']
 heroImage:
     url: ""
     alt: ""
 ---

 Note: I have originally written this post on Coder Bootcamp for absolute beginners and is a part of the free full-stack curriculum.
 This post guides you on what to learn first to build your first webpage and expects a self-learning approach.
 It uses handpicked Mozilla documentation references more.

 About the project